parischaralampidis3/test-app/README.md

 At the main app dashboard, a user can create a company through access specific create action button and preview his companies records at a dashboard table.
 Every table record is accompanied with Show/Update/Delete button.

-A Create button, where is located at the main dashboard, enables the user to redirect at a single view, and from there to  fill form fields in order to create a new company record.
+A button for creating company record, is located at the main dashboard and enables the user to redirect at a single view, and from there to  fill form fields in order to submit and create a new company record.

-Also an Archive record results button is created at the main dashboard, with a single view and if a user clicks 'Archiver Record Results' button, he can access deleted records that has been archived through deletion at the main dashboard.
+Also an 'Archive record results' button is created at the main dashboard, with a single view and if a user clicks the button, he can access deleted records that has been archived through deletion at the main dashboard.
 Also he can restore deleted records at the main dashboard.

-Evere record that will be created from a specific User, will enable a relationship.
+Every record that will be created from a specific User, also will enable a relationship between Company and User.
 So this way the user can access his records privately.
-From a security scope no one other user can preview records that he is not allowed to access.
+And from a security scope no one other user can preview records that he is not allowed to access.

 ## Assumptions

-Through the time I have deticated to execute the app project.
+Through the time I have dedicated to execute the app project.
 I fonud myself enjoying the work and I was happy to meet new challenges and to strive through them.
 Let me breakdown my process:
 1. I attempted to set a new structure and initiate all the libraries (and every tool I was going to use through the project.)
 2. I initiated a git structure to make the project commits/push at the Git repository platform.